badu/stroo/README.md

 ## Playground

 Yes, there is a playground to help you build templates.
+By default, the first `type` definition from the source is passed to your template and you should have at least one.

 ### Notes